How to Know if a Wild Animal Needs Help

 4. DO NOT feed the animal or give it fluids.

 5. Take the animal to a qualified rehabilitator as quickly as possible.
 Rehabilitators are specially trained to care for sick, injured, and orphaned wildlife, and the animal’s best chance of success is with a rehabilitator.
-Never keep the animal or try to treat it yourself – wild animals should never be kept as pets
+Never keep the animal or try to treat it yourself – wild animals should never be kept as pets.

-DO NOT handle wildlife without heavy gloves.
 Even tiny animals can inflict serious and painful bites and scratches.

 Read the descriptions below to help you determine if the animal needs help.